vachan-maker/vachan-maker.github.io/content/posts/how-i-keep-track-of-tv-shows-and-movies/index.md

 ## TV Shows & Movies

 ### Trakt
 For tracking TV Shows and movies (no anime here), I use a platform called [Trakt](https://trakt.tv) and it is great.
 Trakt can also help you share and discover new content.
-You can create custom lists as well.

 Trakt has an official mobile app for Android and iOS.
 But there are also a bunch of third party apps from the community.
 I personlly use an app called [Showly](https://github.com/1RandomDev/showly-oss) on my Android phone.
 Whenever, I finish watching an episode or movie, I open the app and mark the episode or movie as watched.
 Then the app syncs the data instantly with Trakt.